josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 <div class="alert is-important">

-Because JSON does not allow comments, code snippet markup doesn't work in JSON files.
+Because JSON does not allow comments, code snippet markup does not work in JSON files.
 See the section on [JSON files](#json-files) for more information.

 </div>